mpcq-network/mpcq-mirror-node/docs/grpc/README.md

 ### Subscribe Topic

-The Hedera Consensus Service (HCS) provides decentralized consensus on the validity and order of messages submitted to a topic on the network and transparency into the history of these events over time.
+The MPCQ Consensus Service (HCS) provides decentralized consensus on the validity and order of messages submitted to a topic on the network and transparency into the history of these events over time.
 The `subscribeTopic` API allows a client to subscribe to a topic and stream messages asynchronously as they arrive at the mirror node.
 See the protobuf [definition](../../protobuf/src/main/proto/com/hedera/mirror/api/proto/consensus_service.proto).